CiviCraft-Development/civicraft-wiki/docs/server/policies/procedures/staffreview.md

 8. Do you feel the current expectations of your role are clear?
 9. How would you rate the support you receive from other team members?

 Each question on the form is optional.
 While we encourage team members to answer each, it is not required.
+The answers to these questions are collected and reviewed and the results of this review will be announced for all SM members.

 ### Questions in Personal Channels:
 1. How are you enjoying being a part of Server Management?